siri-sadashiva/ConsensusML/README.md

 This project builds on the ConsensusML project ( https://github.com/NCBI-Hackathons/ConsensusML ) by selecting features through Pearson's correlation coefficient and implementing a Random Forest classification method.The classification consists of two groups of patients, high risk and low risk.

 ### Dependencies
-To notebook contains the required dependencies to be installed in the cell.
-If in case the installation fails after running the cell, please install the follwing by running the commands in terminal
+The notebook(BioInformatics_AML.ipynb) contains the required dependencies to be installed in the cell itself.
+However, if in case the installation fails after running the cell, please install the follwing by running the commands in terminal

 ### Scikit:
 conda install scikit-learn (OR)